Treating Atrophic Acne Scars

 Based on the physician evaluation, an excellent response was seen in five (18.5%) patients with microneedling plus PRP.
 This compared to an excellent response in two (7%) patients who received microneedling with vitamin C.

 The ability to achieve a “good” response was similar with both treatments.
 However, vitamin C was not considered as effective as PRP because 10 (37%) patients had poor response in the vitamin C-treated area compared to 6 (22.2%) patients who received PRP therapy.

 Vitamin C was effective in dealing with post inflammatory skin discoloration secondary to acne.
 However, patients reported greater overall satisfaction when PRP was used with microneedling.

 The bottom line.

 Microneedling when used by a qualified aesthetic dermatologist is an important option for treating atrophic acne scars.
 It’s a simple in-office procedure, with little downtime.
 More about treatment options for acne is here.

 For a consultation and more information, contact Aesthetic Dermatology and Skin Cancer: Jeffrey H. Binstock, M.D.
 Drs.
-Binstock, Layton, and Physician Assistant Cullinane will answer your questions.
-Call our San Francisco office at (415) 956-8686, or in Mill Valley call (415) 383-5475.
+Binstock and Physician Assistant Cullinane will answer your questions.
+Call our office in Mill Valley 415 383 5475.